trollock/OS-Altitude-Datalogger/README.md

-Note: version 3.0.0 is undergoing revision, merge of version 4.0.0 expected October 2017.
+Note: version 3.0.0 is undergoing revision, merge of version 4.0.0 expected November 2017.
 It is strongly advised to await improvements in v 4.0.0.

 # OS-Altitude-Datalogger
 Open Source Code and Design Files for the TI MSP430FR5949 and Bosch BME280 Altitude Datalogger